 A variety of symptoms are associated with aphasia, depending on the extent of brain damage as well as the area affected.
-You may speak in short or incomplete sentences, use words or sentences that don’t make sense, have trouble understanding what other people are saying, write sentences that don’t make sense, and interpret figurative language literally.
+You may speak in short or incomplete sentences, use words or sentences that don’t make sense, have trouble understanding what other people are saying, write sentences that don’t make sense or interpret figurative language literally.

 There are three main types of aphasia:

 - Expressive or nonfluent aphasia: you know what you want to say but have trouble saying it, struggling to get words out or speaking in short, incomplete sentences.
 You may comprehend what others are saying to some degree.
 You are often aware of your own communication difficulties and become frustrated.

 - Receptive or fluent aphasia: you hear the voice or see the print, but can’t decipher the meaning of the words.
 You may speak fluently, but your sentences may be rambling and nonsensical.
 You usually can’t comprehend spoken language, and may not realize that other people can’t understand what you’re saying.

 - Global aphasia: you can’t speak, comprehend speech, read or write.

 How Is Aphasia Treated?